Know Before You Go, Great Sand Dunes National Park

 You’re about to go on an epic adventure with the Great Sand Dunes National Park Tour!
 Here’s what you need to know before you go.

-- The tour takes 6–8 hours with 24 stops and 81 audio narrations.
+- The tour takes 4-6 hours with 14 stops and 81 audio narrations.

 - Start the tour from Alamosa, Moffat, or Fort Garland—each just outside town.

-- Sandboarding and sandsledding are top activities—rent gear locally before entering the park.
+- Sandboarding and sand sledding are top activities—rent gear locally before entering the park.

 - Visit Zapata Falls, Dunes Overlook, and Montville Trail for scenic hikes beyond the dunes